5 Reasons to Get a TOGAF Certification

-Organizations implementing, or planning to implement enterprise-wide technical infrastructure to support mission-critical business applications using open systems building blogs benefit from using TOGAF.
+Organizations implementing or planning to implement enterprise-wide technical infrastructure to support mission-critical business applications using open systems building blogs benefit from using TOGAF.
 Those who design and implement architectures using TOGAF principles enjoy design and procurement specifications that help facilitate open systems implementation while reducing risk.
 TOGAF 9 training and certification also benefits those who are interested in working on IoT projects.

 What do TOGAF certified professionals do?

 As a TOGAF certified professional, you’ll act as a “simplifier” who can demystify complex technical processes.
 Developers and technical leads get certified in TOGAF to help master the principles of Enterprise Architecture and ensure their career path to architect and senior architect positions.

 EAs generally work on transformational programs across various portfolios, managing a number of different meetings and projects, which may include: